Find out more about the pros and cons of short-term car insurance policies in the Palmetto State.

-If you're seeking some flexibility with your car insurance in South Carolina, you could be considering a short-term car insurance contract.
-Unfortunately, short-term car insurance agreements are uncommon for a few reasons.
+If you're considering a short-term car insurance contract, be aware that short-term car insurance agreements are uncommon

 Some large car insurance companies don't offer policies shorter than six months.
 Since car insurance is required by law in most US states, swapping policies by the month can be risky.
 You also run the risk of creating holes in your insurance history if you swap policies often, leading to more expensive prices in the long run.